 Who actually owns Dtour?

 Dtour is owned and operated in partnership by Eugene George and Clifton Shipway.
-Both are Board Members of The Good Shepherd Agricultural Mission, the orphanage we support.
+Both are Board Members of The Good Shepherd Agricultural Mission, the children's home we support.
 The Dtour ride team is made up almost exclusively of GSAM employees and senior children.

 Will there be sightseeing along the way?

 Seriously?
 You are seriously asking this?
 Oooh yes, you better believe there will be sightseeing along the way!
 Just take a look at the photos on our site and you will get somewhat of an idea what to expect.

 What is the accommodation like on the way?

 We make every effort to stay in the most comfortable accommodation options available, that said, we are up in the Himalayas and sometimes options are a little bit limited.
 Rooms are on a twin sharing basis, self-contained (i.e. their own bathrooms) and generally are quite comfortable.
 Expect to have hot water, showers, room service, pillows, blankets and perhaps even a TV -but really who is going to watch TV!
 Some places should have WIFI but we generally encourage everyone to bring prepaid SIM cards should they “need” connectivity.

 What type of riding experience do I need?

 You definitely don’t need to be a motocross champion to come on most of our rides.
 Generally anyone with a few thousand kilometers under their boots, in a couple of different conditions (rain, rough, tarmac), will be fine.
 The hardest (roughest) part of the ride will be done at the slowest possible speeds to help keep everyone safe.
 Most days we will be riding between 2-6 hours at maximum (including plenty of stops for selfies, lunch, snacks and perhaps a dip in the freezing river waters for those who are keen).
 If you have any concerns about your riding ability just reach out to us.